07-MAY-2025 - FAILING FORWARD LIKE PETER

 Here are a few reflective questions:

-1. How do I usually respond to failure—do I give up or try again?
+1. How do I typically respond when I receive criticism?

 Let us pray: